 • monks

-Outside the sheath is a single-shot pistol.
+Outside the scabbard is a single-shot pistol.

 In the 17-18 centuries - as a weapon of self-defense;